 1. HelpCrunch chatbot

-HelpCrunch is a customer communication combo embracing live chat, chatbot, email marketing, and knowledge base tools for excellent real-time service.
+HelpCrunch is a customer communication combo embracing live chat, email marketing, and chatbot with a knowledge base tools for excellent real-time service.
 It’s powerful software that allows you to create your own chatbot scenarios from scratch.
 If you don’t have time for this, just leverage one of the pre-written scripts covering the most popular chatbot use cases.

 The main benefit of this chatbot interface is that it’s extremely simple and straightforward.
 No unnecessary animations, eyesore colors, or other elements distracting users’ attention from communication.
 However, if you are in a creative mood, feel free to customize the widget color, size, or wallpaper.